Monday, 18 September 2023

 Friday, 24 February 2023

-The Genesis of Elvis
+The Genesis Of Elvis

-From the Netherlands comes a new Elvis book by Bart Eikema van Hommes, The Genesis of Elvis, first written in Dutch in 2016 but recently translated into English!
+The Genesis of Elvis, first written in Dutch in 2016 but recently translated into English.

 Synopsis: